Jumpaku/divround/README.md

 * *rational number type*: It is one of the recommended methods because rational number type can exactly represent rational numbers.
 Note that internal GCD operations may impact on performance.
 * *primitive integer type*: It is one of the recommended methods because integer type can compute the division-and-rounding operation exactly and is natively supported by almost languages.
 Note that integer arithmetic operation for large numbers may cause overflow.

-Focusing on Go, the ratinal number type is supported by standard library.
+Focusing to Go, to perform the division-and-rounding operation using integer type demands careful and complex implementation although rational number type is supported by the standard library..
+Therefore *divround* provides the functions to perform the operation for integer with error handling and multiple kind of rounding methods.